 To understand how to remove the wood stain from your skin I wanted to provide a little information and background on why it seems so difficult to get the wood stain off your skin.

-Wood stain has different formulas and I won’t go into great depth on what is in the wood stain formula but to just describe why it stays on your skin.
-You may know, but wood stain has several formulas.
-The two well known ones are oil-based and water based.
+The wood stain has different formulas and I won’t go into great depth on what is in the wood stain formula but to just describe why it stays on your skin.
+You may know, but the wood stain has several formulas.
+The two well-known ones are oil-based and water-based.

-Busting the problem as to why wood stains remains on your skin, how do you remove it.
-Let’s look at ways to prevent wood stain from getting on your skin and then several solutions and methods which will work for you.
+Busting the problem as to why wood stains remain on your skin, how do you remove it.
+Let’s look at ways to prevent the wood stains from getting on your skin and then several solutions and methods which will work for you.